mohamedyd/awesome_resources/README.md

 * [Python for Data Science: The Ultimate Step-by-Step Guide to Python Programming DF 2023](https://www.reviewslearningfree.com/2023/03/python-for-data-science-ultimate-step.html): This book is here to guide you through the field of data science from the very beginning.
 You will learn the fundamental skills and tools to support your learning process.
 If you’re a beginner, this is the book to help you easily understand the basics of data science.

+* [Python for Data Analysis, 3E](https://wesmckinney.com/book/): After reading the book, you'll have a solid understanding of the Python data analysis ecosystem, including libraries like NumPy, pandas, Matplotlib and Jupyter.

 ## Python Repos

 * [Complete Python 3 Bootcamp](https://github.com/Pierian-Data/Complete-Python-3-Bootcamp): Course Files for Complete Python 3 Bootcamp Course on Udemy